getkub/youtubeConverter/README.md

-# Media Download and Convert made easy using youtube-dl library
+# Media Download and Convert script

+## Wrapper script made using youtube-dl to make it easy for end-users
-### Download media (mp4, m4a, mp3) from various sites using command line (eg Youtube, Facebook)
+#### Download media (mp4, m4a, mp3) from various sites using command line (eg Youtube, Facebook)

 ## Installation/Copying
 Just clone this repository as follows
-- go to a directory in your laptop
+- go to a directory in your laptop with required storage space
 - ```git clone https://github.com/getkub/youtubeConverter.git```